aka Psycho Raman

 Rather than the larger-than-life fantasy that most Bollywood films operate by, director Anurag Kashyap emphasis a harsh realism.
-We have scenes of violence, including the police department shown casually seen beating suspects.
+We have a number of scenes of violence, including the police department shown casually seen beating suspects.
 Vicky Kaushal is about as far away from a standard hero as you can get – a drug-addicted cop who abuses his girlfriend and shoots witnesses.
-Moreover, rather than the colourfully unreal fantasy world of Bollywood films, much of the show here takes place inside the slums of Mumbai (where Anurag Kashyap and his crew went out to shoot actual locations guerrilla-style without permits or knowledge of the locals).
+Moreover, rather than the colourfully unreal fantasy world of Bollywood films, much of the show here takes place inside the slums of Mumbai (where Anurag Kashyap and his crew went out to shoot actual locations guerrilla-style without permits or the locals knowing anything).

 The film takes broad dramatic licence with the details of the original Raman Raghav story – all to the better one might add.
 It is now built out into a cat-and-mouse game between the killer and detective (who are each symbolically named for one of Raman Raghav’s names).
 In this regard, the film resembles the acclaimed hit of I Saw the Devil (2010), although is a far superior work, especially in the chillingly effective ending where the entire story has been wound around to bring the two together so that Nawazuddin Siddiqui can demonstrate they are soulmates.

 Director Anurag Kashyap has been making films since 1999.
 He has made several other ventures into the True Crime genre with Paanch (2003) about a series of serial killings conducted by a group of art students; Black Friday (2004) about the 1993 serial bomb blasts in Mumbai; Gangs of Wasseypur (2012) about the rise of an Indian street gang; and the fictional Ugly (2013) about the kidnapping of a ten year-old girl.
 In genre material, Kashyap has also made No Smoking (2007) based on Stephen King’s Quitters Inc (1978), the animated Return of Hanuman (2007) and an episode of the Bollywood horror anthology Ghost Stories (2020).